BillySterling/bamazon/README.md

 In this bonus activity, we are creating a product management console to augment the `bamazonCustomer` application.

+`bamazonSupervisor`

+In this bonus activity, we are creating a department supervisor console to track product sales across our store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Packages Required:

 Dotenv module that loads environment variables from a .env file (in this case the database password):